Kupolina/Calculator/README.md

     1) Download LTS version of node.js from https://nodejs.org/en/
     2) Check "node -v" and "npm -v" one more time
 3. Write npm install
-4. Use "npm run start" to start the webpack server or "npm build-prod" to have a production build
+4. Use "npm run start" to start the webpack server or "npm run build-prod" to have a production build

 Folder structure:
 1.-Calculator (contains .json, .js, .ignore and .md files)